Plan, build, and launch a home site for your organization

 A SharePoint home site provides a customized landing experience that reflects the organization’s brand, voice, and priorities.
 A home site also serves as the gateway to other portals in your organization’s intranet.
 Your organization needs a home site not only to provide the best intranet experience for viewers but also to take advantage of features like SharePoint global navigation and the many ways to integrate your intranet with Microsoft Teams by using Viva Connections.

-If you’ve already created the communication site and are ready to specify it as your home site now, learn how to Set a site as your home site in the SharePoint admin center.
+If you’ve already created the communication site and are ready to specify it as your home site now, learn how to Set a site as your home site.

 Use a SharePoint home site to: